microsoft/pxt-arcade/docs/skillmap/collector-themed/collectort4.md

 ---

-- :paint brush:  To select an animation, click the grey box in
+- :paint brush:  To select an animation, click the grey box in<br/>
 ``||animation:animate [mySprite]||`` and toggle to **My Assets**.

 - :mouse pointer:  Select **Mama Moving** and click **Done**.